Manouso/mini-projects/cnn-from-scratch/README.md

 ## Notes

-- The model runs on CPU using NumPy.
+- The model runs on CPU using NumPy and on GPU using CuPy.
 - Training may take time due to the manual loops in the layers.
+- The above reason is why i estimated time since it would take many hours till the training and testing of the model.
 - For better performance we could use PyTorch or TensorFlow (but that wasnt my concern here).